FanLiHub/fanlihub.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there, I am **Fan Li** (李帆), a Ph.D. candidate at the School of Artificial Intelligence (formerly the Unmanned System Research Institute), Northwestern Polytechnical University (NPU).
-My research lies at **the intersection of computer vision and autonomous unmanned systems**, focusing on **scene understanding in complex, dynamic, and uncertain environments**.
+My research focuses on **the intersection of unmanned systems and computer vision**, dedicated to overcoming key visual perception bottlenecks faced by intelligent unmanned platforms operating in real-world, complex, and dynamic environments.

 Specifically, my research interests include:

-- Generative-driven next-generation perception models
+- Generative-driven next-generation perception paradigms

-- Generalization of unmanned systems in complex and dynamic environments
+- Generalization of unmanned systems’ perception in complex and dynamic environments

 - Robust visual understanding in open-world scenarios

-- Multi-modal dynamic scene understanding
+- Multi-modal 3D scene understanding and representation learning

-My research aims to enable resilient and trustworthy visual perception and scene understanding for unmanned systems operating in complex and dynamic environments.
-This work serves to significantly expand their operational envelope, enabling the scaling of autonomous systems from controlled testbeds to the complex and previously inaccessible real world.
+My research aims to enable resilient and trustworthy visual perception and scene understanding for unmanned systems operating in complex, dynamic, and uncertain environments.
+This work strives to significantly expand the operational envelope of unmanned systems, facilitating their scaling from controlled testbeds to unstructured and real-world scenarios.

-I am always open to collaboration and interdisciplinary conversation.
-You can explore my publications on Google Scholar or contact me at lifan.messages@gmail.com.
+I am always open to collaborations and interdisciplinary discussions.
+If you are interested in exploring potential research avenues or discussing related topics, please contact me at **lifan.messages@gmail.com**.

 # 🔥 News